CausesBy Mayo Clinic staff

 - Over-the-counter pain relievers.
-Nonprescription pain relievers such as acetaminophen (Tylenol, others), aspirin, ibuprofen (Advil, Motrin, others) and naproxen (Aleve) can damage your liver, especially if taken frequently or combined with alcohol.
+Nonprescription pain relievers such as acetaminophen (Tylenol, others), aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve, others) can damage your liver, especially if taken frequently or combined with alcohol.

 - Prescription medications.
-Medications linked to serious liver injury include halothane, isoniazid, valproic acid (Depakene), phenytoin (Dilantin, Phenytek), azathioprine (Azasan, Imuran), niacin (Niaspan), atorvastatin (Lipitor), lovastatin (Mevacor), pravastatin (Pravachol), simvastatin (Zocor), fluvastatin (Lescol), rosuvastatin (Crestor), ketoconazole, certain antibiotics, certain antivirals and anabolic steroids.
+Some medications linked to serious liver injury include the combination drug amoxicillin-clavulanate (Augmentin), halothane, isoniazid, valproic acid (Depakene), phenytoin (Dilantin, Phenytek), azathioprine (Azasan, Imuran), niacin (Niaspan), atorvastatin (Lipitor), lovastatin (Mevacor), pravastatin (Pravachol), simvastatin (Zocor), fluvastatin (Lescol), rosuvastatin (Crestor), ketoconazole, certain antibiotics, certain antivirals and anabolic steroids.
+There are many others.

 - Herbs and supplements.
-Herbs considered dangerous to the liver include cascara, chaparral, comfrey, kava and ephedra.
+Some herbs considered dangerous to the liver include cascara, chaparral, comfrey, kava and ephedra.
+There are many others.
 Children can develop liver damage if they mistake vitamin supplements for candy and take large doses.